Chris-Softrams/docker/README.md

 # docker:20
-Docker repo for building image to store at GitHub
+Docker repo for building image to store at GitHub.